 - Organizacija – Journal of Management, Informatics and Human Resources

 - Journal of International Technology and Information Management

 that may facilitate the publication of enhanced versions of further selected papers.
 Several “Special Issues” have resulted from Bled eConferences, giving the authors of selected papers ample opportunity to get rated publications as a direct and immediate result from being at Bled.

-Instructions for Authors for Full Research Papers and Research-in-Progress Papers are available under the Submission section.
+Instructions for Authors for Full Research Papers and Research-in-Progress Papers will soon be available under the Submission section.

 More information: firstname.lastname@example.org

 THE BLED eCONFERENCE: A LONG TRADITION

 Since its very beginning it has been a conference that focuses on relevance with rigor as the underpinning foundation for contributions.
 This has always made the conference an excellent podium for testing out new ideas and research in progress, for senior and junior researchers alike.
 Not mentioning the number of partnerships between researchers that have originated at Bled and leading to fruitful cooperation.

 Bled also has a long tradition of coaching young researchers and students.
 Doctoral Consortium has been on the program since the early 1990s with the ambition to help young PhD candidates to sharpen their research proposals and to help them find international colleagues working on similar themes.